rotheconrad/ROCkIn/README.md

 Before building a phylogenetic tree, MSAs should be cleaned to removed spurious sequences and columns consisting mainly of gaps.
 TrimAl's algorithm does a pretty good and quick job, but it is still recommended to inspect the alignment manually as well with something like [AliView](https://ormbunkar.se/aliview/).

+TrimAl sometimes removes reference sequences or does other strange things.
+Please check the mmseqs_reps.fasta.aln file before TrimAl and the trimmed TrimAl output before proceeding.
+It is quite common for step 4 and 5 to require manual work to achieve a good alignment file.
+A good alignment file is necessary to get a reliable tree for step 6, 7, & 8.

 We're using the following two parameters for TrimAl ([User Guide](http://trimal.cgenomics.org/)):
     - resoverlap: Minimum overlap of a positions with other positions in the column to be considered a "good position".
 Range: [0 - 1].
     - seqoverlap: Minimum percentage of "good positions" that a sequence must have in order to be conserved.
 Range: [0 - 100].